rockstor/rockstor-doc/interface/system/services.rst

    :align: center

 * **Network Interface**: select the network interface to be used by the listener.
 * **Listener port**: select the port to be used by the listener.
-You can choose any number between 0 and 65535.
+You can choose any unused port number between 0 and 65535.

 When ready, click on the **Submit** button to save changes.